ctrl-alt-dtl/PMA-Labs/Chap5/README.md

 ![3-3: Ghidra](Images/5-1-4.png)]

 Ghidra pretty much spelling this out with no effort.
+Although it did require a forced disassembly request.

 5. [...]